 Pre- preparation: Take 1 cup of split pigeon peas and 1 cup of yellow moong lentils and wash under water till the water runs clear.
 No need to soak the dal / lentils here.
-After washing them you can immediately tranfer them in the instant pot.
+After washing them you can immediately transfer them to the instant pot.

 - Start instant pot on saute mode.
 Once hot, add oil & mustard seeds.
 Let the mustard seeds crackle.
 Now add cumin seeds and saute for 15 seconds til cumin changes it colour to light brown.

-- Add coarsley curshed garlic, hing (Asafoetida), dry red chillies and finely chopped onions.
+- Add coarsely crushed garlic, hing (Asafoetida), dry red chillies and finely chopped onions.
 Saute the onions till they are translucent.

 - Now add the chopped tomatoes.
 I have used fresh tomatoes.
 You may use canned tomatoes too.
 Mix well and cook for 2 minutes.

-- Now add coriander powder, garam masala powder, tumeric powder,red chilli powder.
-Mix well so that the spices gets incorporated well in the onion tomato base.
+- Now add coriander powder, garam masala powder, turmeric powder,red chilli powder.
+Mix well so that the spices gets incorporated well in the onion-tomato base.